tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

     }
     ````

-  The permissions block *replaces* the set of permissions for that user.
+  If the call succeeds, the permissions block *replaces* the set of permissions for that user.
 There is no separate call to add or remove a permission -- you must first read the existing permissions and then change them.

   Note that each permission has an empty object to define its existence; this is to support the idea of more granular permissions later (for example, the "view" permission could support the concept of specific subsets of data to be viewed).